Alcohol and pregnancy

 - It is safest not to drink when you are planning to become pregnant, pregnant or breastfeeding.

 - In social situations, try swapping to a non-alcoholic drink.

 How much alcohol is safe to drink when pregnant?

-What effects does alcohol have on an unborn baby?
+What effects does alcohol have on my unborn baby?

 What should I do if I drank alcohol before knowing I was pregnant?

-If you are concerned, speak to your doctor or midwife or you can call NOFASD Australia on 1800 860 613 for confidential information or support.
+If you are concerned, speak to your doctor or midwife.
+You can also call NOFASD Australia on 1800 860 613 for confidential information or support.

 What if I’m planning to become pregnant?

 If you’re planning to become pregnant, not drinking is the safest choice for both parents.
 There is still a lot we don’t know about how alcohol affects sperm.